jasonmccreary/blog-posts/2012-09-18-drunkwalking.md

 Upon returning to the dorm Liam noticed his roommate arrived.
 He was paired with a roommate from Sumatra.
 Liam, a good old boy from Pennsylvania, felt a little uneasy without having first met the foreigner.
 My roommate was gone for the weekend.
 So I told Liam he could sleep in his bed.
 We passed out.

 Some hours later I woke up.
 Something was off.
 As my brain began to function I noticed things.
-These weren&rsquo;t my sheets.
-I didn&rsquo;t have a dehumidifier.
-And that sure wasn&rsquo;t Liam in the bunk across from me.
+These weren't my sheets.
+I didn't have a dehumidifier.
+And that sure wasn't Liam in the bunk across from me.
 I got down from the loft.
-I&rsquo;m in my boxers.
+I'm in my boxers.
 Where the fuck am I?
 I unlock and open the door.
-I&rsquo;m in my dorm hall.
-After stepping into the hallway, I realize I&rsquo;m next door in Liam&rsquo;s room.
+I'm in my dorm hall.
+After stepping into the hallway, I realize I'm next door in Liam's room.

 I go to open my door, expecting it to be unlocked.
-It&rsquo;s locked.
+It's locked.
 I knock.
 I hear Liam scramble around.
 He opens the door, &ldquo;Dude, what the hell?&rdquo; I explain.
 He assures me we went to sleep in my room.
 We try to figure it out for a minute, laugh, and go back to sleep.

-In the morning, we ask Liam&rsquo;s roommate if he remembered anything.
-He didn&rsquo;t let me in.
-I didn&rsquo;t have keys.
-How did I get out of my bed, lock my door, and get into Liam&rsquo;s room without a key?
+In the morning, we ask Liam's roommate if he remembered anything.
+He didn't let me in.
+I didn't have keys.
+How did I get out of my bed, lock my door, and get into Liam's room without a key?

-To this day, it&rsquo;s still a mystery…
+To this day, it's still a mystery…